jleinonen/geogan/README.md

 You may want to work with the code interactively; in this case, just start a Python shell in the `geogan` directory.

 If you want the simplest way to run the code, the following two options are available.
-You may also want to look at them to get an idea how the training flow works.
+You may also want to look at what `main.py` does in order to get an idea of how the training flow works.

 ### Producing plots